diku-dk/hpps-e2024-pub/README.md

 ### Date

-The exam is held from the 13th of January to the 16th of January.
+The exam is held from the 13th of January 8:00 to the 16th of January 20:00.

 ## Course plan